Midway through round 2 of his last fight, you might’ve thought Dustin Poirier’s career would end on a flat, bloody note.

 “Nothing’s ever going to fill that void of walking out to the crowd trying to will you to win and fighting one of the best guys in the world for 25 minutes,” Poirier said.
 “I don't know if anything's going to feel that way again.”

-The Lafayette-born fighter explained why it is he has chosen to remain in his hometown.
+The Lafayette-born fighter explained why it is he chooses to remain in his hometown.

 “I’ve been representing Acadiana before I got into the UFC,” Poirier explains.
 “When we had our own shorts, I would print the flag on my waistband.
 I’ve been carrying the flag for the Cajun people because that’s who helped me become who I am.
 That’s why I moved back when my daughter was born, because I wanted to raise her in a place that has a sense of community.”